SOS (ABBA song): Certifications and sales

+Release history

 Swedish version by Agnetha Fältskog

 Agnetha Fältskog's version was the second single from her fifth Swedish solo-album Elva kvinnor i ett hus (Eleven Women in One House).
 It was the only song from this album not to have been composed by Fältskog herself.

 Despite the fact that Fältskog never promoted the single in Sweden, it peaked at No. 4 on the singles chart on 1 January 1976 during a 20-week chart run, and it also became Fältskog's third No. 1 on radio chart Svensktoppen, entering the chart on 22 November 1975 and spending a total of eleven weeks on the listing.

 The B-side of the single, "Visa I Åttonde Månaden" (Song in the Eighth Month) was a song written from a very personal perspective, as it was composed during Fältskog's pregnancy with daughter Linda Ulvaeus in 1973.

 Cher version

 American singer Cher's version was the second single from her 2018 album Dancing Queen.
 It was released on 23 August 2018.
 The song peaked at number 56 in the Scottish singles chart in August of that year.